 A feature on many cellular phones is "One-Touch" emergency dialing.
 Phones with a red "nine" on the keypad often have this service.
 When the "nine" button is pushed the phone automatically dials 9-1-1.
 If a telephone with this feature is placed in a purse or a back pocket the "nine" button might inadvertently be pressed and the phone will dial 9-1-1.
 This feature is the number one cause of accidental calls to our 9-1-1 PSAP.
 If your cellular telephone has this feature please use extra care or disable the feature when storing the phone in a location where the keypad might accidentally be pressed.
 Your cellular service provider can assist you with disabling the feature if you choose to do so.

-Should you accidentally dial 9-1-1 it is important that you remain on the line and tell the Operator there is no emergency, and the call was accidental.
-Hanging up without providing this information requires that the 9-1-1 Operator immediately call the number back or dispatch law enforcement to your location to determine if an emergency exists.
-This could delay the 9-1-1 Operator or Law Enforcement personnel from responding to an actual emergency.
+Should you accidentally dial 9-1-1, it is important that you remain on the line.
+Tell the operator there is no emergency, and the call was accidental.
+Hanging up without providing this information requires the 9-1-1 operator to immediately call the number back or dispatch law enforcement to your location to determine if an emergency exists.
+This could delay the 9-1-1 operator or law enforcement personnel from responding to an actual emergency.
 Accidental 9-1-1 calls are not uncommon and are only a problem when the caller hangs up upon realizing their mistake.

 Parents should educate their children on the proper use of 9-1-1.
-You should dial 9-1-1 to report crimes in progress, fires, serious medical conditions or injury, or any hazardous situation that creates a risk of injury to persons or property that requires an immediate response of police, fire or EMS (Emergency Medical Services).
-When you dial 9-1-1 be prepared to provide the following information:
+You should dial 9-1-1 to report crimes in progress, fires, serious medical conditions or injury, or any hazardous situation that creates a risk of injury to persons or property that requires an immediate response of police, fire or EMS.
+When you dial 9-1-1, be prepared to provide the following information:

 Just as it is important to know when to dial 9-1-1, it is also important to know when not to call 9-1-1.
 Never use 9-1-1 to request:

-- Non-emergency services that do not require the immediate response of emergency personnel
+- Non-emergency services that do not require the immediate response of emergency personnel, or